ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Data generation

 \subsection{Source of input parameters}

 To model those extrasolar systems, some preliminary assumptions were required.
 In particular, all the parameters that are not linked to the atmospheric chemistry needed to be fixed to realistic values.
-Those parameters include stellar radius (R$_s$), distance to Earth (d), star magnitude K (Kmag), planetary radius (R$_p$), planetary mass (M$_p$), planet equilibrium temperature (T) and transit duration (t$_{14}$).
+Those parameters include, but are not limited to, stellar radius (R$_s$), distance to Earth (d), star magnitude K (Kmag), planetary radius (R$_p$), planetary mass (M$_p$), planet equilibrium temperature (T) and transit duration (t$_{14}$).

-The objects in this database were selected from the list of confirmed known exoplanets and the list of TESS exoplanet candidates (TOIs).
+The planetary objects in this database were selected from the list of confirmed known exoplanets and the list of TESS exoplanet candidates (TOIs).
 This list was constructed as part of the ESA-Ariel Target list initiative \citep{Edwards_2019_TG1, Edwards_2022_TG2}, frozen to the 1st of March 2022 for this database.
 For the TOIs, we are aware that some of those objects will not be exoplanets, however the observation of their transit by TESS and the first preliminary checks of their inferred properties make them compelling objects.
-Follow-up observations will allow to classify their nature, but for the purpose of building this database, they are as close as possible to what the reality looks like.
-To those lists of objects, we filtered all the planets with radius below 1.5 R$_e$.
+Follow-up observations will allow us to classify their nature, but for the purpose of building this database, they are as close as possible to what the reality looks like.
+As radial velocity follow-ups cannot and is not systematically conducted for all targets, the mass of some of those objects is unknown.
+In this case, as in \cite{Edwards_2022_TG2}, we replace the planetary mass by an estimate from the relation described in \cite{Chen_2017_mass}.
+To those lists of objects, we filtered all the planets with radius below 1.5 R$_\oplus$, the conservative value for the middle of the Radius Valley \citep{Fulton_2017, Cloudier_2020, Petigura_2022}.
 This is because the atmospheric composition of small planets would require a much more complex treatment (e.g the assumption of hydrogen dominated atmosphere is not theoretically sound) than is proposed here.
 In total, we obtained data for 2,972 confirmed exoplanets and 2,928 candidate exoplanets, thus bringing our total to 5,900 unique objects.

+Figure \ref{fig:supp_distribution} shows the distributions of 9 selected stellar and planetary parameters.
+These values are taken from the actual planetary system and therefore follows the current observed demographics, these values remains unchanged thorough the data generation process.
+However, relying on currently known planets is a double edged knife.
+While it saved us from making unverified assumptions, our data is prone to selection bias stemmed from the observation technique, strategy and instrument specification.
+These biases can be easily spot from Figure \ref{fig:supp_distribution}.
+For instance, the distribution of orbital period tends to be shorter (peaks around $\sim$3 days) as their proximity to the host star makes them easier to discover.